pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl delete pod ${cluster_name}-pd-0 -n ${namespace}
     ```

-2. After the Pod is started normally, use the `port-forward` command to expose the PD service:
+2. After the Pod is started normally, execute the `port-forward` command to expose the PD service:

     {{< copyable "shell-regular" >}}